Counseling Degrees and Programs in Oklahoma

 East Central University

-East Central University (ECU) offers an online Bachelor of Arts (BA) in Human Services Counseling with concentrations in Aging; Counseling; Rehabilitation; and Services to the Deaf.
+East Central University (ECU) offers an online Bachelor of Arts (BA) in Human Services Counseling with concentrations in Counseling (12 credit hours) and Rehabilitation (21 credit hours).
 The degree is comprised of 124 credits and classes are offered in eight-week blocks.
-A minor is also required and can be taken in a related field, such as human services.
 The degree prepares students to work in entry-level positions with the target populations.
 At the graduate level, ECU offers a Master of Science in Human Resources (MSHR) with a Specialization in Clinical Rehabilitation and Clinical Mental Health Counseling that is accredited by CACREP and meets coursework requirements for the Licensed Professional Counselor (LPC) license in Oklahoma.
 A Master of Education (M.Ed.) in School Counseling that meets state requirements to become a school counselor is also available.

 Southeastern Oklahoma State University